Wolfy18/bakbridge/README.md

 ## 🧐 Problem statement <a name = "problem_statement"></a>

 The ideal scenario envisions a streamlined integration process with Bakrypt.io API for transforming digital assets into NFTs.
 The goal is to encapsulate common use cases with a React application, providing other integrations and applications with a preloaded solution that accelerates the integration with Bakrypt.io API.
-The desired outcome is an intuitive and efficient interface that simplifies minting tokens and enhances the overall user experience.

 The goal is to create a standardized and efficient method for handling asset validation and file uploads across various widgets and endpoints.
 This approach will significantly reduce the time and effort required to upload files, ensuring a seamless and user-friendly experience for integrating platforms.
-By implementing a standardized mechanism, developers can focus on enhancing other aspects of the integration, leading to faster deployment and improved user satisfaction.

 ## 💡 Idea / Solution <a name = "idea"></a>